titan-data/titan/docs/src/lifecycle/kubernetes.rst

   These are currently always hardcoded to be 1GiB, and always use the default StorageClass.
 Each is given a unique GUID and name.
 * A StatefulSet with the same name as the repository.
-* Within that StatefuleSet, all PersistentVolumeClaims mapped to the directories identified in the image metadata.
+* Within that StatefulSet, all PersistentVolumeClaims mapped to the directories identified in the image metadata.
 The pod name is the same as the repository name.
 * A service that maps all exposed ports to the ports of the Pods within the